Skip to main content

 Biography

 Fiona Murray is the Associate Dean of Innovation and Inclusion at the MIT School of Management and the William Porter (1967) Professor of Entrepreneurship.
-She is the codirector of MIT’s Innovation Initiative and Faculty Director of the MIT Legatum Center for Entrepreneurship and Development.
+She is the codirector of MIT’s Innovation Initiative and Faculty Director of the MIT Legatum Center for Development and Entrepreneurship.
 Fiona is an associate of the National Bureau of Economic Research.
 She received her BA ’89 and MA ‘90 from the University of Oxford in chemistry.
 She subsequently moved to the United States and earned an AM ’92 and PhD ’96 from Harvard University in applied sciences.

 Fiona serves on the British Prime Minister’s Council on Science and Technology and was awarded a CBE (Commander of the British Empire) for her services to innovation and entrepreneurship in the United Kingdom.
 She is also a member of the Ministry of Defence Innovation Advisory Panel and the European Innovation Council Joint Expert Group.
 She also sits on a number of Boards including Prime Coalition (a not-for-profit creating new venture fund with catalytic capital to support start-ups focused on climate impact) and MassChallenge (one of the first large-scale accelerators in New England supporting entrepreneurs solving significant global issues).